Complete guide to formal emails with 10 examples

 • Thanks again

-There is a huge range of other casual email sign-offs that you can use in your email communication.
+There is a huge range of other casual email sign-offs that you can use in your email writing.
 Here’s what you can use instead of dull Best regards in every single email:

 • Take care